epfl-ada/ada-2023-project-remontada/README.md

 - [Contributors](#contributors)

 ## Abstract
-There are two types of users: extensive raters and occasional raters.
+There are two types of users: extensive and occasional raters.
 It is reasonable to question whether this difference has an impact on the ratings.
 These extensive raters could be some kind of experts, such as people working in a brewery, but they can also be beer enthusiasts without professional skills.
 As a beer company releasing a new product, the following question may arise: *Should the company pay more attention to reviews made by experts?* To answer this question, analyses of the ratings statistics have to be done to find if the experts have an impact on the ratings.
 The analysis is first focused on finding relevant differences that can assess whether the difference between the two classes is significant.
 Secondly, the analysis is focused on more precise questions to understand if extensive raters are responsible for the success of a beer or not.
 Finally, this notebook will highlight why it could be interesting to look at this cluster of people.

 ## Project structure
 ```